arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 Watch the green power LED on the board, which will turn off when the system has halted completely.
 Then, disconnect the power immediately once the LED goes out to prevent the automatic restart sequence from beginning.

+#### Graphical Interface Shutdown Method (SBC Mode)

+When using your UNO Q in SBC mode with a desktop environment, you can begin shutdown through the graphical interface:

+- Click on **"arduino"** located in the top right corner of the desktop.
+- Select the **"Shut Down"** option from the dropdown menu that appears.
+- Watch the green power LED on the board, which will turn off when the system has halted completely.
+- Disconnect the power immediately once the LED goes out to prevent the automatic restart sequence from beginning.

+#### Power Disconnection Timing

-The timing is important because the board will attempt to restart shortly after halting.
-You have a brief window after the LED turns off to disconnect power safely.
+The timing is important because the board will attempt to restart shortly after halting, regardless of which shutdown method you use.
+You have a brief window after the LED turns off to safely disconnect power.
 If you wait too long, the system will begin its reboot sequence.

-For boards powered via USB-C®, unplug the USB-C® cable once the LED turns off.
-When using the *VIN* pin for power with a 7-24 VDC input, disconnect your external power supply at this time.
-If your board receives power from the 5 V pin, disconnect the 5 V power supply when the LED indicator turns off.
+- For boards powered via USB-C®, unplug the USB-C® cable once the LED turns off
+- When using the *VIN* pin for power with a 7-24 VDC input, disconnect your external power supply at this time
+- If your board receives power from the 5 V pin, disconnect the 5 V power supply when the LED indicator turns off

-In SBC mode with a USB-C® dongle, you can use the graphical interface shutdown option as an alternative, then quickly disconnect the dongle's power supply when the LED turns off.
+In SBC mode with a USB-C® dongle, disconnect the dongle's power supply after the LED turns off when initiating shutdown through either the graphical interface or the command line.

+#### Emergency Shutdown and Best Practices

 While proper shutdown procedures prevent file system corruption and data loss, the UNO Q's eMMC storage includes protective measures that minimize data loss in the event of an unexpected power loss.

 If you must disconnect power immediately during an emergency, the system will likely recover on the next boot.
 However, any unsaved work would be lost.

 For long-term storage or when carrying the board, always perform a proper halt command followed by power disconnection: